smithgeoffrey/go-coop/docker/README.md

     gobinary  ui
     /app#

-Everything looks ok but the app wouldn't run:
+Everything looks ok but the app wouldn't run in the interactive shell:

     /app # ./gobinary
     sh: ./gobinary: not found

-It turns out go compiles with glibc but alpine with muslc, by default.
-So I have a little homework how to patch the two so a go binary runs like usual on alpine.
-Maybe I'll just avoid alpine for the moment.
+It turns out go compiles with glibc but alpine avoids that in favor of muslc, by default.
+So I changed the Dockerfile to use `FROM golang` instead of `FROM golang:alpine` and it worked!

-Run the image not interactively:
+    docker run --rm -it coop sh

+    # pwd
+    /app
+    # ls
+    gobinary  ui
+    # ./gobinary
+    [GIN-debug] [WARNING] Running in "debug" mode.
+Switch to "release" mode in production.

+But I couldn't connect to <ip>:8081 from my laptop.
+I run same but added some port (non-) translation complexity, and now I could connect remotely while running it iteractively:

     docker run -it -p 8081:8081 coop

-Also, try inspecting the image:
+I tried this and it still worked:

+    docker run -rm -p 8081:8081 coop

+All of these though we're holding on to the shell, not running it in the background.
+I added -d and it looked like I was in business:

+    docker run -d -p 8081:8081 coop
+    fe89c2315b3343c651912d69f4a5de3005fe67e4a8b8cf4b78fdfd14726c0cc1

+I could track it with this:

-    docker inspect 10d765f63e2c
+    docker ps

-### Troubleshoot Container Startup w/ Logs
+    CONTAINER ID        IMAGE               COMMAND             CREATED              STATUS              PORTS                    NAMES fe89c2315b33        coop                "/app/gobinary"     About a minute ago   Up About a minute   0.0.0.0:8081->8081/tcp   agitated_euclid

+### Where are the Logs?

+### How should we monitor?